 Exclusive to career-technical students!

-The Ohio Guaranteed Transfer Pathways enable students to streamline credit transfer among the state’s public institutions of higher education to find the best pathways to degree completion and launch successful careers.
+Career-Technical Credit Transfer (CT)² enables students to streamline credit transfer among the state’s public institutions of higher education to find the best pathways to degree completion and launch successful careers.

 Please visit CTE Majors for more information.